 - rental equivalence is consistent with National Accounts methodology and is widely used internationally

 This decision was arrived at by consideration of each of the measures, both in terms of their theoretical appropriateness, and how they are measured in practice.
+This choice does not imply that the rental equivalence method would be the appropriate way to measure all services.
+As discussed in section S1.1.2, the challenges with measuring OOH are unique amongst consumption items.
+There are more direct ways of measuring other items, which are appropriate to the particular case in question.

 Given that we aim to measure the cost of consumption, we have decided against the payments approach, because of the inclusion of mortgage interest payments.
 Interest payments capture the cost of borrowing money, rather than the cost of services provided by owner-occupiers’ housing.
 Including interest payments in an index is counter to the idea that we aim to measure the cost of consumption, as they are not consumed in the same way as goods and services.